News / Events : Department News

 Jared Van Ramshorst, a first year M.A. student, has received two awards: the Less Commonly Taught Languages Scholarship, funded by funded by the Instituto Welte Para Estudios Oaxaqueños (Welte Institute for Oaxacan Studies) and the Clarissa Kimber Field Study Award, funded by the Conference of Latin Americanist Geographers (CLAG).
 These two awards will help support Jared's summer fieldwork in Oaxaca, Mexico, where he will do research on indigenous transnational networks as part of his M.A. thesis research.

 March 29 - Goerisch Attends Spring Academy at Heidelberg University

 Every year the Heidelberg Center for American Studies (HCA) in Germany invites outstanding international Ph.D. students from diverse academic disciplines to Heidelberg to present their dissertation projects in the field of American Studies.
 This year, Denise Goerisch was one of these students (selected out of a pool of 150 applicants!).
 The HCA Spring Academy on American History, Culture & Politics is an annual, one-week interdisciplinary conference at Heidelberg University for Ph.D. candidates working in different fields of American studies.
 It has been very successful in establishing an international network of young and aspiring researchers.
 Students also have the opportunity to attend several field trips including a walking tour of Heidelberg and a guided tour of the John Deere factory in Mannheim.
-More information on this prestigious conference is available here.
+Find out more information about this prestigious conference.